-When it comes to seeking clinical care for a substance abuse disorder, there are several different levels of treatment available.
+When it comes to seeking clinical care for a substance abuse disorder, several different treatment levels are available.
 The level of clinical care you choose will depend heavily on your personal needs, and a variety of additional factors, including:

-- How long you have been abusing this substance or these substances, and the severity of the substance abuse disorder
+- The length of time you have been abusing this substance or these substances, and the severity of the substance abuse disorder

 - Whether or not you are suffering from unresolved trauma or other significant underlying conditions

 - Whether or not you were simultaneously suffering at the hands of a mental illness

 Standard Levels of Clinical Care and Addiction Treatment

 The standard levels of clinical care and addiction treatment are listed below.
 If you are unsure what level of care best suits your personal needs, please feel free to contact Agape Treatment Center for more information.

 - Medical detox – When it comes to drug abuse and alcoholism, medically monitored detox is always a necessary first step toward recovery.
 This level of care works towards physical stabilization and allows clients to undergo a safe drug or alcohol withdrawal in a closely monitored and highly structured environment.
 Once the withdrawal process is complete, the individual moves on to the next appropriate level of care.

 - Inpatient rehab – This level of care is always recommended and generally lasts between one and three months, depending on the severity of the substance abuse disorder.
 In inpatient rehab, clients undergo intensive therapy from morning to night and reside together in a residential treatment facility.